Hijab and burqa controversies in Europe: United Kingdom

-Former Secretary of State for Justice and Lord Chancellor Jack Straw initiated a nationwide controversy on "the veil" by criticising its use in 2006.
+Former Secretary of State for Justice and Lord Chancellor Jack Straw initiated a nationwide controversy on "the veil" by criticizing its use in 2006.
 Straw said he would prefer to see no veils: "Yes.
-It needs to be made clear I am not talking about being proscriptive but with all the caveats, yes, I would rather".
+It needs to be made clear I am not talking about being prescriptive but with all the caveats, yes, I would rather".

-In 2010, Straw publicly apologised over his 2006 comments, stating "If I had realised the scale of publicity that they [his comments] received in October 2006, I wouldn't have made them and I am sorry that it has caused problems and I offer that apology."
+In 2010, Straw publicly apologized for his 2006 comments, stating "If I had realized the scale of publicity that they [his comments] received in October 2006, I wouldn't have made them and I am sorry that it has caused problems and I offer that apology."

 The legal status of Islamic dress in schools was clarified by the R v Headteacher and Governors of Denbigh High School, ex p Begum, where the Judicial Committee of the House of Lords ruled that freedom to manifest religious beliefs was not absolute, and could be restricted.
-Conservative columnist Theodore Dalrymple, noting that Shabina Begum was represented by the Prime Minister's wife, Cherie Blair, claims that the judgement was a political one, a concession to Muslim opinion offended by the campaign against Islamist terrorism.
+Conservative columnist Theodore Dalrymple, noting that Shabina Begum was represented by the Prime Minister's wife, Cherie Blair, claims that the judgment was a political one, a concession to Muslim opinion offended by the campaign against Islamist terrorism.

 In the Aishah Azmi case, an employment tribunal held that a school could refuse to employ a veiled teacher (wearing the niqab).
 Government ministers intervened in the employment tribunal case, supporting the school.
 This case provoked Prime Minister Tony Blair to comment that the veil was a "mark of separation", and minister Phil Woolas demanded that Azmi be sacked, accusing her of "denying the right of children to a full education".
 The school subsequently sacked her.

 In another case, a lawyer dressed in a niqab was told by an immigration judge that she could not represent a client because, he said, he could not hear her.

 A 2010 YouGov survey said that 67% of British people questioned wanted full-face veils outlawed.

-In the UK, hijabs are worn by children from the ages of six to eight.
-According to retail chain Marks & Spencer, the hijabs they sell as part of the school uniform will fit a child aged three.